Data-Driven Adaptive Second-Order Sliding Mode Control with Noisy Data: Problem Formulation

-where \( \varphi : \R^{n-1} \rightarrow \R \) is a smooth function satisfying \( \varphi(\mathbf{0}_{n-1}) = 0 \).
-We interpret \( \varphi(x_r) \) as a virtual control input for the \( x_r \)-dynamics of~\eqref{eq:sys_reformulated}.
-Since the model is unknown, \( \varphi \) should be designed from data to render the origin of the \( x_r \)-dynamics GAS.
-At the same time, the ASSOSM controller drives both \( \sigma \) and \( \dot{\sigma} \) to zero in finite time, and as per~\eqref{eq:sliding_manifold}, this enforces \( x_n = \varphi(x_r) \).
-In other words, for any initial condition within an arbitrarily large prespecified bounded set, the control amplitude of the ASSOSM controller can be selected to enforce~\eqref{eq:sliding_manifold} to zero, \emph{i.e.,} $\sigma = 0$, (cf. Remark~\ref{rem:S-GAS}), and thereby render the origin asymptotically stable.
-Specifically, since the origin is a GAS equilibrium for the \( x_r \)-dynamics under \( \varphi(x_r) \) (cf. Theorem~\ref{thm:main}), it follows that, given an arbitrarily large yet bounded set, one has
+In the second step of our proposed approach, based on \(\varphi\) designed in the initial step, we construct the sliding variable and design the ASSOSM controller, ensuring that the state trajectories of the resulting closed-loop system are S-GUB and the effect of $d_n$ on the state dynamics is rejected after a finite time.
+More concretely, we design the sliding variable $\sigma : \R^n \rightarrow \R$ as

-thereby ensuring robustness with respect to the disturbance \( d(t) \).
-As can be observed, this is a recursive design procedure, akin to the \emph{backstepping} approach, whose outcome is the designed control input \( u \), which ultimately attains semi-global stabilization for the full-order system in the presence of the disturbance.
+At the same time, under the designed ASSOSM controller, both \( \sigma \) and \( \dot{\sigma} \) are driven to zero in finite time, which, considering~\eqref{eq:sliding_manifold}, implies that \( x_n = \varphi(x_r) \) after a finite time.
+In other words, for any initial condition in an arbitrarily large prespecified bounded set, the parameters of the ASSOSM controller can be chosen to drive the system trajectories to the sliding manifold $\sigma = 0$ in finite time and keep them on it thereafter.

-It is important to note that the reason our proposed controller does not achieve global stabilization, despite the origin of the upper dynamics being GAS, is that the ASSOSM framework requires the existence of a bound (specifically, the bounds in~\eqref{eq:assump3}, which we treat as unknown) that depends on the state variables.
-Clearly, if the state variables are unbounded, such a bound does not exist, and therefore the ASSOSM framework cannot be applied.
+As a consequence of the chosen sliding variable and the design procedure, one can deduce that, on the sliding manifold $\sigma = 0$, the behavior of $x_n$ is essentially inherited from that of $x_r$.
+Accordingly, since $\varphi$ renders the $x_r$-dynamics in~\eqref{eq:sys_reformulated} ISS with respect to $d_r$, $x_r$ remains bounded for any bounded $d_r$.
+This implies that $\varphi$ also remains bounded; consequently, when $\sigma = 0$, $x_n$ is likewise bounded (cf.~\eqref{eq:sliding_manifold}).
+We also note that, during the finite time interval in which $\sigma \neq 0$, $\varphi$ renders the $x_r$-dynamics in~\eqref{eq:sys_reformulated} ISS with respect to both $d_r$ and $\sigma$.
+With these observations in place and recalling that the ASSOSM controller drives trajectories from any initial condition within an arbitrarily large bounded set to the sliding manifold $\sigma = 0$ in finite time and maintains them there thereafter, it follows that the state trajectories of the resulting full-order closed-loop system are S-GUB under the control input $u$.
+Moreover, in the absence of $d_r$, the closed-loop system is S-GAS at $x=\mathbf{0}_n$.